KrshArchive/open-source-best-practices/README.md

 moment, use the issues section.
 This will help you organise the project and allow community members to understand what is happening on the project.

+- [ ] Commits
+   * Commits meesages are required.
+Be descriptive but concise to add value.
+Therefore are some great automations that can be done with GitHub Actions using these commit messages; for example auto generate changelog.